ortus-boxlang/boxlang-docs/beyond-the-100/asynchronous-programming.md

 # Asynchronous Programming

-We already covered basic threading in our core Boxlang section.
-In this section, we will cover the usage of asynchronous programming via futures and the `runAsync()` function built into Boxlang.
+We already covered basic threading in our core BoxLang section.
+In this section, we will cover the usage of asynchronous programming via futures and the `runAsync()` function built into BoxLang.

 > A Future is an eventual result of an asynchronous operation.